htmldbjs/htmldbjs/docs/methods/getEventTarget.md

 ### `HTMLDB.getEventTarget`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method gets the event target element.

+Please note that this method is used for inner operations, there is no need to call directly.

 #### Description